Top Quark Physics at the Tevatron: Event Reconstruction

 \subsection{Primary Interaction Vertex}

-The counter-rotating proton and anti-proton beams at the Tevatron are organized into 36 bunches each.
-The bunches are kept separated as they traverse the Tevatron ring and are only brought into collision near the centers of the CDF and \dzero\ detectors.
+The counter-rotating proton and anti-proton beams at the Tevatron are brought into collision near the centers of the CDF and \dzero\ detectors.
 The exact location of the collision varies for each beam crossing.
 The shape of the luminous region is determined using tracks in di-jet events ($\ppbar\ra q\overline{q}$), which are predominantly promptly produced and thus originate from the collision vertex.
 The tracks are constrained to a common origin and the distribution of the $(x,y,z)$ position of the resulting vertex is determined using millions of events\footnote{For a vector of magnitude $v$ we define $ ( v_{x},\: v_{y},\: v_{z} ) = v ( \sin\theta\cos\phi,\:\sin\theta\sin\phi,\:\cos\theta ) $.}.
 The distribution of the collision positions along the $z$ axis can be approximated as a Gaussian with a mean near $z=0$ and an RMS of approximately $30$~cm.
-In the transverse plane the beam is well described by a two dimensional Gaussian whose mean varies as a function of $z$ but is typically within $\mathcal{O}(1)\:\:\mrm{mm}$ on the $z$ axis.
-The RMS width of the beam in the transverse plane also varies with $z$ and increases from about $30\:\:\mu m$ near $z=0$ to about $40\:\:\mu m$ for $\left| z\right| > 40\:\:\mrm{cm}$.
-The mean $x$ and $y$ as a function of $z$ are well described by linear functions whose parameters are determined run-by-run and stored in a beamline database.
 In order to achieve the best jet energy resolutions and highest $b$-jet identification efficiency it is necessary to reconstruct the location of the interaction vertex for each event.
 For $dil$ and $ljt$ events the $z$ coordinate of the highest energy lepton track can be used together with the known shape of the luminous region, as determined from the di-jet data as described above, to estimate the location of the interaction vertex with a resolution of a few hundred microns in $z$ and about $35\:\:\mu m$ in $x$ and $y$.
-These resolutions can be improved by a factor of three to five by using the tracks in the event itself.
+These resolutions are improved by a factor of three to five by using the tracks in the event itself.
 In order to avoid bias from long lived $b$-hadron decays in $b$-jets, only tracks whose distance-of-closest-approach (also known as the impact parameter, $d_0$) to the beamline is comparable to the $d_0$ resolution are used.
 These tracks are then constrained to originate from a common point, whose coordinates are taken as the position of the \ttbar\ interaction vertex.
 An iterative procedure is employed by eliminating tracks with large $d_0$ relative to the fitted vertex to form a new vertex.
 The process is repeated until no large impact parameter tracks are included in the vertex fit.
 For $had$ events there is no lepton to seed the identification of the \ttbar\ vertex.
 Again, tracks in the event are used and are constrained to originate from a common origin and an iterative procedure is used to remove the bias from tracks originating from $b$-hadron decay.
 Depending on event topology, resolutions of $5-20\:\:\mu\mrm{m}$ in the transverse plane and of $100\:\:\mu\mrm{m}$ along $z$ are achieved on an event-by-event basis.